West-ward 986 (Cefaclor 500 mg)

 Pill imprint West-ward 986 has been identified as Cefaclor 500 mg.

-Cefaclor is used in the treatment of tonsillitis/pharyngitis; skin and structure infection; bronchitis; skin infection; urinary tract infection (and more), and belongs to the drug class second generation cephalosporins.
+Cefaclor is used in the treatment of bronchitis; kidney infections; urinary tract infection; otitis media; bladder infection (and more), and belongs to the drug class second generation cephalosporins.
 There is no proven risk in humans during pregnancy.
-Cefaclor 500 mg is not subject to the Controlled Substances Act.
+Cefaclor 500 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 500 mg